gravityhopper/gravityhopper-custom-code-keeper/readme.txt

 **All code residing in files prefixed with `gf-` or `gform-` in the `gravity_hopper/code/` directory will run for all forms.**
 **Always use appropriate hooks and/or conditional checks when targeting specific forms and fields.**

-Use the following filters to override default behavior file auto-generation/duplication/deletion.
+Use the following filters for file auto-generation/duplication/deletion.

 ```
 add_filter( 'gravityhopper-cck/create_file_after_new_form', '__return_true' );